 Recently at the Railroad Ranch on the Henry’s Fork, I had the opportunity to watch upwards of forty people cast all variety of bamboo fly rods.
 Their skill level ranged from average to expert.
 As I’m very interested in the mechanics of fly casting, this was a good opportunity to study a wide range of casting strokes.
 In the process I couldn’t help but notice—as always—the different ways in which people employed their wrists during the casting stroke.
 Typical for these gatherings, some folks made more efficient use of their wrist than others.
 Proper use of the wrist is an important aspect of an efficient fly casting stroke (the wrist’s function is to accelerate the rod), yet it’s a topic seldom talked or written about.

 First, some terminology.
 Hold a fly rod in hand, thumb on top of the grip.
 Position your forearm parallel to the ground.
 Adjust your hand and wrist so that the rod is also parallel to the ground.
 Notice your wrist position.
-This is the “straight” position.
+This is the “neutral” position.

 Now raise your arm as if making a backcast of thirty feet or so in length, keeping your wrist relaxed.
 Your upper arm should be almost parallel with the ground, and your forearm should be vertical.
 Your rod should now be pointing backwards, between the ten and eleven o’clock position.
 Look at your wrist.
-This is the “open” position.
+This is the “cocked” position.
 This is an ideal backcast position for average length casts in normal circumstances.

 One hallmark of the expert caster is efficiency.
 Toward that end, any given casting movement is best accomplished by employing the largest muscles possible.
 If we employ the wrist at the beginning of the casting stroke, we are in part using small muscles to accelerate the rod—acceleration that could more easily be accomplished by using the larger muscles of the arm.
 The same thing happens if we meter out the use of the wrist throughout the casting stroke.
 In effect, we “waste” the wrist by using it to achieve acceleration early on that, again, could be gained by using the larger muscles of the arm.
 But if we “save” the wrist until the second half of the casting stroke, we can further increase rod acceleration without increasing our arm speed.
 And that’s efficient.
 Unsurprisingly, it’s what the experts do.